 Ian O'Connell a dog breeder and trainer from Casterton covers the key tips for training working dogs.

 - What the Top Farmers do well consistently

 "Top 20% of producers are earning more than 3x as much the average producers.
 They grow more grass and they use it well" Paul Blackshaw, Senior Farm Business Economist from the Department of Economic Development, Jobs, Transport and Resources presents on what the top farmers do consistently well -what's behind the figures.

 - High performing maidens

-Andrew Kennedy, Sheep Industry Specialist from the Department of Economic Development, Jobs, Transport and Resources discusses the keys to getting performance from maiden (lambs and hoggets) ewes.
+Andrew Kennedy, Sheep Industry Specialist from the department discusses the keys to getting performance from maiden (lambs and hoggets) ewes.